guilatrova/cache-reducks/README.md

 App basically retrieves a temperature from a location using [OpenWeather](https://openweathermap.org/) api, caching requests to same location in a lenght of 2 minutes.
 Cache can be disabled and timeout changed by user, also it was customized to extend some functions and meet some needs for this project.

-## Conclusion
+# Conclusion

 Of course this project still need to grow, also I could improve by adding tests and more.
 Sadly I'm kind out of time lately, so I tried hard to create at least a good example showing how to implement such proposal.
-Always open to suggestions, feel free to contribute :) .
+I'm always open to suggestions, feel free to contribute :) .

 I thank God for the opportunity to showcase my proposal.
 Hope someone find it useful.